patricialarsen/simulations_misc/check_lightcone/README.md

 ```

+### To-do
+I intend to extend this by

+- Including code to compare lightcones that do not have a one-to-one matching at the distribution level
+- Computing the angular power spectrum of the lightcone to test convergence on that property
+- Allow for checks of halo lightcone properties

 ### Please note
 This is largely based off Steve's match-up code to connect halo properties with halo lightcones, and re-uses code scripts from there.
 It also relies on the hacc code.
 It is intended currently as a convenience script for internal hacc development.
 If you are using this to test hacc outupts and find that an iteration of the code has